 Facebook’s main ‘power’ is data collection, which of course is beneficial to digital marketers and advertisers.
 It would seem that the implications of this new button is to extract even more data from their unsuspecting users.
-Facebook’s challenge is to make sure the data they’re collecting is accurate, and even with the mass of information being shared already about their users, Facebook want to leak out just that little bit more.
+Facebook’s challenge is to make sure the data they’re collecting is accurate.
+Even with the mass of information being shared already about their users, Facebook want to leak out just that little bit more.
 Instead of letting the user update their information as they wish, other users now have the ability to ask the user directly.

 What’s the purpose of ‘Ask’?

 The feature is an approach from Facebook to gain more information without the user actually knowing.
-The theory is, is that the consumer is more likely to share the information online when they are asked by a friend rather than prompted by the site.
-Although people started to speculate about steps into an online-dating feature, it would seem very unlikely as this online sector is already over-crowded.
+The theory is that the consumer is more likely to share the information online when they are asked by a friend rather than prompted by the site.
+Although people started to speculate about steps into an online-dating feature, it would seem very unlikely.
+This is because this online sector is already over-crowded.
 Eliminating this as a possibility, it is clear that the reasoning behind this new feature is purely data collection.
 ‘Ask’ will allow marketers to target specific audiences online with the right products or services.
 The more information a marketer can learn about their customer, the more insight they have into individual customer personas.

 The ability to build these personas puts marketers in a stronger position when it comes to encouraging them to purchase.
 This insight will allow them to begin to work out the way they like to make purchasing decisions.
 For example, if someone shares they are engaged, it gives marketers the nod to target them with wedding and engagement products and honeymoon ideas.
 It also informs them that this person may be less likely to be considering large purchases such as a car or a new kitchen.
 In other words, the more you know about your buyer, the easier is it to target them.
 This ‘ask’ button is one step closer to facilitating that exact proposal.